Deceptive Sequential Decision-Making via Regularized Policy Optimization: Numerical Results

 \subsubsection{Diversionary Deception}

 From Definition~\ref{def:diversionary_deception}, a policy that is diversionary deceptive seeks to lead an adversary to infer that any non-goal state is a goal state when attempting to learn the rewards of a system.
 In the context of MTD, we seek to make the adversary infer that any decoy agent is the real agent.
 We therefore want any decoy agent to yield the highest~$L^i$.
+To verify this goal, we considered 2 scenarios that have different ratios of real and decoy agents, where we have one real and four agents decoy in scenario 1, and two real and three decoy agents in scenario 2.

-The first row of Figure~\ref{fig:opre_deceptiveness} shows that this goal is attained for larger values of the deception parameter~$\beta$.
-With~$\beta \geq 0.3$, we see that \texttt{Agent0}, the real agent, has a lower likelihood than at least one of the decoy agents when using any of the considered IRL algorithms, implying that there exists a level of deception capable of simultaneously deceiving all of the tested algorithms.
-This implementation provides diversionary deception by ensuring that the adversary draws an incorrect conclusion about the identity of the real agent.
+Figure~\ref{fig:diversionary} shows that this goal is attained in both scenarios for larger values of the deception parameter~$\beta$.
+With~$\beta \geq 0.4$, we see that the real agent has a lower likelihood than at least one of the decoy agents when using any of the considered IRL algorithms, implying that there exists a level of deception capable of simultaneously deceiving all of the tested algorithms.
+Table~\ref{tab:diversionary} shows the estimation of the real agent and the resulting utility when its using Deep IRL.
+In both scenarios, with $\beta = 0$ (when there is no deception), the adversary always find out the real agent(s) and successfully attacks them.
+However, with $\beta \simeq 0.4$, the adversary never attacks the real agent(s), while larger values of $\beta$ tends to show mixed likelihood, making all agents indistinguishable in their importance.
+This implementation provides diversionary deception with $\beta \geq 0.4$ by ensuring that the adversary draws an incorrect conclusion about the identity of the real agent(s).